substrate-asia/hackathon-2021-spring/teams/Parallel/docs/project.md

 3. Standard Borrow Interest Rate = Multiplier ∗ Utilization Rate + Base Rate
 4. Jump Borrow Interest Rate = Multiplier ∗ min(Utilization Rate, Kink) + Jump Multiplier ∗ max(0, Utilization Rate − Kink) + Base Rate

+### Project background

+Parallel finance aims to be the first and largest lending protocol on top of polkadot ecosystem.
+We notice that DOT and KSM token holders have substantial demand to utilize decentralized lending protocol which enables users to get cash liquidity and add leverage.
+However, we couldn't find a matured solution on the market.
+For the next step, we will provide "double interest" from both staking DOT and earning interests from deposits.

+### Technology

+### Current Progress

+### Challenge and Solution

 ### The process of Liquidation

 -   Auto trigger in OCW